sharad23/php-system-package/README.md

 Add this to service provider:
 'Sharad\Systeminfo\SysteminfoServiceProvider'

-Config
-    for linux
+Config for linux
     'os' => 'linux'

-    for windows
+Config for windows
      'os' => 'windows'

 command  for storing cpu usage